 Eligibility for Unemployment Benefits

-To determine eligibility for unemployment benefits in New Mexico, you must be unemployed through no fault of your own, which typically includes situations like layoffs, reduced hours, or discharge not due to misconduct.
+To determine eligibility for unemployment benefits in New Mexico, you must be unemployed through no fault of your own, such as layoffs, reduced hours, or discharge not related to misconduct.
+Quitting may also qualify if it’s for good cause under state guidelines.

 Filing an Unemployment Claim